 Frost heaving can put literally thousands of pounds of force against your foundation walls, causing cracks, bowing, and heaving.

 When your foundation is showing signs of bowing, buckling walls or any other foundation issues, we at Basement Systems of Indiana are the contractors you're looking for.
 As a locally owned and operated foundation repair company, we've been working with soils in your neighborhood since we first opened our doors for business.

 We'd like to offer you a free, no-obligation foundation repair quote to help you identify the problems you're facing with your foundation -- and what it might take to fix them.
 To schedule an appointment with us, call or e-mail us today!
-We're proud to serve Indianapolis, Carmel, Fishers, Bloomington, Lafayette, Muncie, Terra Haute, Noblesville, Kokomo, Greenwood, and many nearby locations in IN.
+We're proud to serve Indianapolis, Carmel, Fort Wayne, Fishers, Bloomington, Lafayette, Muncie, Terra Haute, Noblesville, Kokomo, and many nearby locations in IN.